Joseph Petrosino: Assassination

 Enrico Alfano had been linked to Petrosino's murder, when he began to run a gambling den in the basement of 108 Mulberry Street; Alfano became one of the primary underworld targets of Petrosino who believed he was a big player in the New York branch of the Camorra.
 On 17 April 1907, Petrosino and his agents raided the apartment at 108 Mulberry Street where Alfano was living and arrested him.
 The arrest caused a sensation in Naples.

-Lt.
-Antonio Vachris, the head of the Italian Detective Bureau in Brooklyn, stated that Petrosino was supposed to have been accompanied by police detectives in Palermo.
+Lieutenant Antonio Vachris, the head of the Italian Detective Bureau in Brooklyn, stated that Petrosino was supposed to have been accompanied by police detectives in Palermo.
 He suspected that Petrosino was betrayed by someone within the Palermo police department and ultimately lured to his death.
 "He knew, as I do," Vachris told The New York Times, "that Palermo is the worst hole in Southern Italy for the Mafia.
 In that city there are at least 100 criminals of the most desperate class who knew Petrosino.
 Because of his work many of them had been deported from this country, and he was a marked man with them."
 Author and historian Mike Dash identified the most likely assassins as Carlo Costantino and Antonio Passananti.
 Costantino and Passananti died in the late 1930s and in March 1969, respectively.
 In 2014, during an (unrelated) investigation by Italian police, a descendant claimed that Paolo Palazzotto, a henchman of the Fontana crime ring of Palermo, was the actual killer, executing Cascio Ferro's "hit."
 Palazzotto's name had come up during the investigations in 1909, but he was released after questioning and providing an alibi.